-Over the past decade, Solving Kids’ Cancer has earned a seat at the table among some of the most inspiring researchers and other like-minded organizations that are making significant impact in the pediatric cancer research landscape.
+For more than a decade, Solving Kids’ Cancer has earned a seat at the table among some of the most inspiring researchers and like-minded organizations that are making a significant impact in the pediatric cancer research landscape.

 SKC participates in consortiums, coalitions, and committees worldwide.

 Member, Pediatric Drug Development, "Fit for Filing," ACCELERATE Working Group, (2019-present)

 Member, Pediatric Central Review Board, National Cancer Institute (NCI), (2015-present)